john-azzaro/Study-React-JSX/README.md

 <dl>
 <dd>

-## Import installed packages to your application.
+## Import Node modules into your application.
 To use packages in your react application, you need to import those dependencies into each and every specific document that uses them (e.g. app.js, etc.).
 To import the dependency, you need ot use an *import statement*.  **Import statements** are used to make JavaScript modules available to use in your specific file.
 Take for example the "moment" library (which is use to parse, manipulate, and format dates).
 Once we have installed moment via npm, you can *import* the moment module into your code.
 In the example below, we are creating a variable called "React" from the ```react``` directory in the ```node_modules``` directory.
 When this is done, you can use moment within the file.
 ```JavaScript
   import moment from 'moment';